 I am writing today from the beautiful Tampa Bay area.

-You may study this week’s Sabbath School lesson here.
+You may study this week’s SS lesson on missions here.